mlinwood221/laravel-shopify-api/readme.md

 An easy-to-use PHP package to communicate with [Shopify's API](http://docs.shopify.com/api) in Laravel.

 ## Installation
+#### Make sure to download the .env file from the server before starting
 #### Require rocket-code/shopify-cottonbabies in `composer.json`

 Add `"rocket-code/shopify-cottonbabies": "~1.0"` in your "require" object.